codefellows/seattle-201d24/class-02-intro_js_html_css-arrays/README.md

 <a id="top"></a>
 # Today's Plan: Week 1, Tuesday Lecture

 #### Quiz 1 will be published this afternoon.
-It will be due at 11:59pm tomorrow night (late Wednesday)
+It will be due at 8:59am Thursday morning

 #### Class Roadmap for Today